Frequently Asked Questions

 Most AI trainers come from either pure tech (good on the tools, weak on business reality) or pure business (lots of strategy, little practical depth).
 I work at the intersection, which means I can talk to both your IT people and your board without anyone feeling patronised or lost.

-My Demystify to Deploy™ framework comes from years of learning what actually works.
+My approach comes from years of learning what actually works.
 It's been tested.
 It's proven.
 And it works for businesses your size.

 Which AI tools do you actually cover?